CityCenter: History

-CityCenter was conceived by Jim Murren, president and chief financial officer of MGM Mirage, while development was overseen by MGM executive Bobby Baldwin.
+CityCenter was conceived by Jim Murren, President and Chief Financial Officer of MGM Mirage, while development was overseen by MGM CEO Bobby Baldwin.
+Bill Smith, President of MGM MIRAGE Design Group oversaw all design and construction activities for the project.
 MGM had considered several different themed hotels for the site in the early 2000s, but none attracted high enthusiasm.
 The company later sought out a unique project idea for the land, different to anything that had been done before in Las Vegas.

-Murren began considering the concept of a mixed-use project in 2003, and presented his idea to MGM's board in March 2004.
+Murren began considering the concept of a mixed-use project in 2003 and presented his idea to MGM's board in March 2004.
 Kirk Kerkorian, majority shareholder in MGM, was convinced of the project's viability early on.
 Other board members were intrigued by Murren's proposal, but also skeptical.
 With CityCenter, Murren sought to create an urban gathering place for Las Vegas.
 The large project would be the first of its kind for the area.
 According to Murren, "No one has embarked on a development [of this scale] in this town.
 It's hard to equate it to anything.
 We are going to be leaders in the reshaping of the valley into a global market".

 MGM announced the project, known then as Project CityCenter, on November 9, 2004.
-The company had spent eight months working on development plans for the site.
+The company had spent eight months working on development plans for the site all being managed by the companies in-house development company known as the "MGM MIRAGE Design Group", lead by it's President, Bill Smith.
 The mixed-use project would include a casino resort, three boutique hotels, condominiums, retail space, and restaurants.
 MGM would work with developers and consultants specialized in each of these industries.
 The company also held discussions with a dozen hotel operators, seeking managers for CityCenter's hotels.